-- Does the certificate issued by the registering or other competent authority certify or establish: - the name of the registering authority; - the filing date of the application; - the application number; - the representation of the mark; and - the goods or services covered by the application (rule 9(3))? - If the certificate is not in Chinese or English, has the applicant filed a verified translation of it (rule 120)? - Is the application for registration made by the applicant of the Convention application or WTO application, or a successor in title (section 41(8))?
+- Does the certificate issued by the registering or other competent authority certify or establish:

+- the name of the registering authority;

+- the filing date of the application;

+- the application number;

+- the representation of the mark; and

+- the goods or services covered by the application (rule 9(2))?

+- If the certificate is not in Chinese or English, has the applicant filed a translation of it (rule 120)?

+- Is the application for registration made by the applicant of the Convention application or WTO application, or a successor in title (section 41(8))?
 The right to claim priority can be transferred independently of the Convention application or WTO application (section 41(8)).
-An applicant needs to file an assignment of the right to priority, or a certified copy of the assignment, only where he exerts his claim to priority over a competing application or registration.

-Is the application for registration for the same trade mark as the Convention application or WTO application (section 41(1))?
+An applicant needs to file an assignment of the right to priority, or a certified copy of the assignment, only where he exerts his claim to priority over a competing application or registration. - Is the application for registration for the same trade mark as the Convention application or WTO application (section 41(1))?

-The trade mark as shown in the representation included in the Hong Kong SAR application must be the same as the trade mark as shown in the representation included in the Convention application or WTO application.
-If the mark in the Convention or WTO application is in colour but the application in the Hong Kong SAR is for the mark in black and white, the priority claim cannot be accepted.
-The same applies in the reverse situation.
-If colour(s) are element(s) or feature(s) of the Convention application or WTO application, the applicant should claim the colour(s) as element(s) of the trade mark in the Hong Kong SAR application as well.
+If the mark in the Convention/WTO application is in colour but the application in Hong Kong is for the mark in black and white, the priority claim cannot be accepted.
+The same applies in the reverse situation if the application in Hong Kong includes a colour claim.